Yusmadi Yusoff

 Mohd Yusmadi bin Mohd Yusoff (Jawi: محمد يسمدي بن محمد يوسف; born 12 October 1974) is a Malaysian politician and was the Member of the Parliament of Malaysia for the Balik Pulau constituency in Penang, Malaysia from 2008 to 2013.
 He sat in Parliament as a member of People's Justice Party (PKR).

 Yusmadi now holds an appointment as a Senator in Dewan Negara. the Upper House of Parliament of Malaysia to represent Penang.
 He was appointed in August 2018.

 Yusmadi was appointed a Member of Consultative Council of Foreign Policy (CCFP), Ministry of Foreign Affairs, Malaysia.

 Encorp Berhad announced the appointment of Mohd Yusmadi Mohd Yusoff as its new Non-Executive Chairman and Independent Non-Executive Director, effective from 29 September 2023.

+Beginning 1st March 2026, Yusmadi was appointed as a Member of the Board of Governors (BOG) of the International Islamic University Malaysia (IIUM) as a representative from a respected institution, body, and entity.
+The Board of Governors also appointed him as the President of the Pro tem Committee of the IIUM Alumni Ummatic Federation, a global umbrella body for IIUM alumni, effective from 24th February 2026.

 Professional careers

 Senior Partner, Fahda Nur & Yusmadi

 Yusmadi is a legal practitioner by profession.
 He specializes in public interest litigation and criminal defense cases.
 He has been involved as a leading counsel and co-counsel in civil and criminal cases.
-Some of the renowned cases that were handled by him involved politicians, top singers and activists namely Al-Maunah case, Dato’ Seri Anwar Ibrahim and Rock Band Search, force eviction cases, Reformasi activists.
+Some of the cases that were handled by him involved politicians, top singers and activists namely Al-Maunah case, Dato’ Seri Anwar Ibrahim and Rock Band Search, force eviction cases, Reformasi activists.
 He is also active in defending cases assigned by YBGK (National Legal Aid Foundation).
-His pride and joy, Fahda Nur & Yusmadi is a boutique law firm which focuses on civil law, commercial, crime, human rights, public interests and Islamic law.
+His law firm, Fahda Nur & Yusmadi is a boutique law firm which focuses on civil law, commercial, crime, human rights, public interests and Islamic law.